Tarshdeep2210/Tarshdeep2210/README.md

 🔗 **Portfolio:** https://tarshdeepportfolio.vercel.app/

-A digital workspace that reflects how I think, build, and create — featuring a 3D interactive setup, immersive project showcases, music-powered vibes, and the things I'm currently exploring.
+A digital workspace that reflects how I think, build, and create — featuring immersive project showcases, interactive experiences, and the technologies I'm currently exploring.

 ---